-The Feingold diet can improve physical reactions and behavioral changes that happen after your child eats certain foods.
+The Feingold diet can improve physical reactions and behavioral changes that happen after your child eats certain foods or food additives.
 Your child’s behavior and learning ability may be impaired by certain chemicals such as artificial colors, artificial flavors and preservatives in their daily diet.

 Food controls mood and behaviors and affects cognitive ability.
 Our gastrointestinal tract (gut) is the direct link to the brain.
 The gut is often called the “second brain” because most neurotransmitters that affect mood are made there.